marccanby/LingPhyloSimulator/README.md

 * <code>--tree</code> or <code>--network-input-file</code>: You must provide one of these two parameters.
 If you wish to simulate down a tree, provide <code>--tree</code> in the same format as above.
 If you wish to simulate down a network, provide <code>--network-input-file</code> with the file containing the network saved from the previous step.
 * <code>--sim-params-file</code>: A CSV containing parameters for the Character Class of the evolution model you are using to generate data.
 * <code>--sim-output-file</code>: A CSV file in which to save the simulated sequences.
 * <code>--sim-char-class</code>: The name of the Character Class corresponding to the evolution model you want to use.
-Currently must be <code>CharacterClass</code> (in the case of the Warnow et al. 2006 model) or <code>PolymorphicCharacterClass</code> (in the case of the polymorphism model of Anonymous authors 2023).
+Currently must be <code>CharacterClass</code> (in the case of the Warnow et al. 2006 model) or <code>PolymorphicCharacterClass</code> (in the case of the polymorphism model of Canby et al., 2023).
 See below for adding a new type of Character Class.

 For example, if you want to simulate down a tree under the polymorphic model with parameters specified in <code>config.csv</code> and save the result in <code>sequences.csv</code>, you could use the parameters: